 The litmus test for the HLPF will come in 2019, when the Forum will be placed under the aegis of the UN General Assembly.
 Who will take the lead for action?

-Image curtesy of United Nation ESCAP via Flickr
+Image courtesy of United Nation ESCAP via Flickr